dynamo/dynamo/README.md

 end
 ```

-Each route is compiled down to a function clause, this makes routes matching extremely fast and also allow the use of guard constraints:
+Each route is compiled down to a function clause, making route matching extremely fast and also allows the use of guard constraints:

 ```elixir
 get "/section/:section" when section in ["contact", "about"] do